adlambel/Domisep/README.md

 ### Linux

 Place the site folder, by default named Domisep in the folder / var / www / html.
 On Linux, PHP, Apache and MySQL launch automatically.
-If this is not the case, launch them using a terminal.
+If this is not the case, launch themdefault it'll be 'domisep', 'root', ''
 The site is then accessible via the url: localhost / Domisep.

-### Windows
+### Windows / Mac

-Download Wamp, select PHP 7.0, and place the Domisep folder in the C: // wamp / www / folder.
+Download Wamp, select PHP 7.0, and place the Domisep folder in your LAMP/MAMP www / folder.
-Launch the Wamp services.
+Launch the services.
 As soon as the logo appears green, you can access the site.

 The site is then accessible via the url: localhost / Domisep

+## Lauching

+You'll have to edit the mysql login parameters in order to launch the website correctly.
+To do this, simply update the Domisep/Config/Config.php getAuthData() function by putting your db host, and your mysql database name and credentials.
+By default it'll be 'localhost','domisep','root', ''.

 ## Authors